3scale/3scale-operator/doc/operator-user-guide.md

 #### Setting custom TopologySpreadConstraints
 TopologySpreadConstraints specifies how to spread matching pods among the given topology.
 See [here](https://docs.openshift.com/container-platform/4.13/nodes/scheduling/nodes-scheduler-pod-topology-spread-constraints.html) for more information.
-It be can be customized through APIManager CR `topologySpreadConstraints` attribute for each DeploymentConfig.
+It be can be customized through APIManager CR `topologySpreadConstraints` attribute for each Deployment.
 Example for apicast-staging and backend-listener:
 ```yaml
 apiVersion: apps.3scale.net/v1alpha1